 Offers access to the largest collection of leading Hispanic newspapers including El Diario/La Prensa (New York City), La Opinión (Los Angeles), La Prensa (San Antonio) and Extra (Chicago).

-Provides access to over 60 key medical texts, including Harrison’s Online, plus a drug database, case files, and practice guidelines.
+Medical texts, a drug database, case files, and practice guidelines.

 A searchable archive of historical documents gathered by the University of Michigan Center for the History of Medicine in collaboration with the United States Centers for Disease Control and Prevention (CDC).

 Journal articles, chapters, books, dissertations and reports on psychology and related fields.
-Indexed materials are international in scope selected from psychology and related journals published globally in over 25 languages.
 Updated weekly.
-Learn more about this database

 CDC Stacks is a free, digital archive of scientific research and literature produced by the Centers for Disease Control and Prevention (CDC).
 This online archive is composed of curated collections tailored for public health research needs.
 This repository is retained indefinitely and is available for public health professionals, researchers, as well as the general public.